-The 100% owned Goldfields Project ("Goldfields" or the "Project") is the Company's most advanced property located in northern Saskatchewan, approximately 13 kilometres south from Uranium City, and approximately 60 kilometres south of the Saskatchewan and Northwest Territories provincial boundary.
-Goldfields is host to the Box and Athona gold deposits and numerous other gold prospects and occurrences.
-The Project is comprised of 22 mineral dispositions, covering approximately 10,300 hectares, which are all in good standing and protected from expiry with assessment credits until at least 2022.
-The Project is endowed with established infrastructure including existing roads, powerline, and nearby facilities and an airport at Uranium City.
+The 100% owned Goldfields Project is the Company's most advanced property located in northern Saskatchewan, approximately 13 kilometres south from Uranium City, and approximately 60 kilometres south of the Saskatchewan and Northwest Territories provincial boundary.
+The Goldfields Project is host to the Box and Athona gold deposits and numerous other gold prospects and occurrences.
+The Goldfields

+Project is comprised of 22 mineral dispositions, covering approximately 10,300 hectares, which are in good standing and protected from expiry with assessment credits until at least 2022.
+Work completed during 2021 will be filed for assessment to extend the expiry dates.
+The Goldfields Project is endowed with established infrastructure including existing roads, powerline, and nearby facilities and an airport at Uranium City.

-The Project has a history of gold production (64,000 oz produced between 1939 to 1942), numerous exploration drilling campaigns (over 1,000 drill holes) and various historical mining studies (including the 2007 Feasibility Study for the Box deposit and the 2011 Pre-Feasibility Study for the Box and Athona deposits that were prepared in accordance with NI 43-101).
+The Goldfields Project has a history of gold production (64,000 oz produced between 1939 to 1942), numerous exploration drilling campaigns (over 1,000 drill holes) and various historical mining studies (including the 2007 Feasibility Study for the Box deposit and the 2011 Pre-Feasibility Study for the Box and Athona deposits that were both prepared in accordance with NI 43-101).
 The proposed Box open-pit mine and mill development is permitted having received Ministerial approval under the Environmental Assessment Act in May 2008.
-The Project presents numerous exploration opportunities, including the potential to expand the Box and Athona deposits and discover additional mineral resources at several other gold prospects and occurrences.
+Goldfields presents numerous exploration opportunities, including the potential to expand the Box and Athona deposits and discover additional mineral resources at several other gold prospects and occurrences.

-A new Mineral Resource Estimate ("MRE") was reported for Goldfields with an effective date of March 15, 2021.
-The new MRE replaces the historical MRE, as outlined in the historical 2011 Pre-Feasibility Study ("2011 PFS"), and serves to classify current mineral resources for the Project in accordance with National Instrument 43-101 ("NI 43 101").
+A new Mineral Resource Estimate ("MRE") was reported for the Goldfields Project with an effective date of March 15, 2021.
+The new MRE replaces the historical MRE, as outlined in the historical 2011 Pre-Feasibility Study ("2011 PFS"), and serves to classify current mineral resources for the Goldfields Project in accordance with National Instrument 43-101 ("NI 43 101").